HugoGranstrom/gravity-simulator/README.md

 - Add option to save positions and velocities to csv every n:th timestep
 - Collisions maybe (at least with the sun to avoid slingshots)
 - Implement Barnes Hut for improved speed
+- Refactor code to be more modular and changeable

 ## Contribution
 Feel free to submit pull request for improvements or additions.
 It makes it easier if you open an Issue first so we can discuss a good implementation of your feature.